Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/transform/transform_control/proportional_edit.rst

    While the other vertices are physically close (in 3D space), they are far away following the topological edge connections of the mesh.
    The icon will have a grey center when *Connected* is active.
-   This mode is only available in *Edit mode*.
+   This mode is only available in *Edit Mode*.

 Falloff